TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FormEngine/Index.rst

 FormEngine are abstracted and may come from "elsewhere", still leading to the form output known for casual records.

 This makes FormEngine an incredible flexible construct.
-The basic idea is "feed something that looks like TCA and render forms that have the full power of TCA and look like all other parts of the backend".
+The basic idea is "feed something that looks like TCA and render forms that have the full power of TCA but look like all other parts of the backend".

 The FormEngine code base has been significantly refactored in TYPO3 CMS version 7 and version 8 to be much more flexible, more easy to use and extend, and much more powerful than before.
 This is an ongoing process and some